Shoun1/Automating_location/README.md

-Automation application with database layer as backend
+Automation application with Database Layer as backend

 #Database driven application in Apache Airflow and PostgreSQL

 ##Cursoring and DAG pipelined structure of web application running on Apache Web-UI